-Speaking to our clients, and other people at conferences and industry events I attend, SAP Solution Manager (and especially the lately released Solution Manager 7.2) is always top of mind.
+Speaking to our clients, and other people at conferences and industry events I attend, SAP Solution Manager (and especially the Solution Manager 7.2) is often top of mind.
 It’s hard to beat free, but is it really free?

 Yes, if you’re looking at licensing alone.
 But there are many hidden costs to take into account than just the license cost.
 Being a great alternative to SolMan when it comes to monitoring and reporting, we decided to share with you the experience one of our customers had installing Solution Manager: